domcloud/domcloud/docs/intro/philosophy.md

 ### 1. Not Scalable

-Roughly saying, a system can be defined as *scalable* if it can handle a large number of users, say, hundred thousands of visitor every day; or it's targeted for global launch and visitor wouldn't worry about latency wherever they are.
+Roughly saying, a system can be defined as *scalable* if it can handle a large number of users, say, hundred thousands of visitor every day; or it's targeted for worldwide audience and visitor wouldn't worry about latency wherever they are.

-Honestly, our platform don't solves both problem, because it's monolithic by design.
+Honestly, our platform don't solves both problem, because it's monolithic (single point of server) by design.

-We have to admit there are other better cloud providers that gives scalability for free, especially static websites.
+We have to admit there are other better cloud providers that gives scalability for free, especially with static websites.
 But for other websites that need a backend code, it's way too complex.

 So far we (the world) have three solutions for scalability (what I know, so far) (Be warned, it's very technical):